The Equations Have Changed and the Government Must Wake Up

 باور کردنی نیست که حالا نظام ایران به کودک کشی متهم شود در حالی که سال ها و دهه ها حامی و حق خواه کودکان مظلوم کشته شده در فلسطین بوده است

-Specifically, the leaderless nature of the recent rights demands, alongside the fact that the Iranian people are not waiting for a leader to emerge, is noteworthy.
-But beyond that, even defining the nature of the recent public protests has slipped out of the hands of those media and activists.
-There is no need for loud and fame-seeking figures to get the people’s voice out of Iran.
+Specifically, the leaderless nature of the recent demands alongside the Iranian people’s refusal to wait for a leader is noteworthy.
+But beyond that, even defining the nature of the recent public protests has slipped from the hands of those media and activists.
+There is no need for loud and fame-seeking figures for the people’s voice to reach outside Iran.

-In America, there is no news of dictator supporters.
+In the US, there is no supporter of dictators.

-One of the most significant differences between the recent protests and those of 2019 and before is the political change in America from Trump’s era to Biden’s era.
-In Biden’s era, there is no news of hollow and ineffective sanctions aiding Iran’s regime, Trump’s submissive alignment with Putin’s policies in the Middle East, and his team’s suspicious plans during the intentional downing of the Ukrainian airplane and the assassination of General Soleimani.
+One of the most important differences between the recent protests and those of 2019 and before is the political change in the US from Trump’s era to Biden’s era.
+During Biden’s era, there is no news of hollow and ineffective sanctions aiding Iran’s regime, Trump’s servile alignment with Putin’s policies in the Middle East, or his team’s suspicious plans during the deliberate downing of the Ukrainian plane and the assassination of General Soleimani.

-The America of Biden’s era is making maximum efforts to apply targeted sanctions and punishments against suppressors without repeating the Obama-era decisions of covert and not very explicit support for public protests.
-There are no more empty news hullabaloos and speeches, and Robert Malley can be compared to the suspicious and ineffective figure responsible for Iran policies during Trump’s era.
+Biden’s America is making maximum efforts to impose targeted sanctions and punishments against the suppressors without repeating the Obama era’s decision of covert and not very explicit support for public protests.
+The empty news hype and speeches are no longer present, and Robert Malley can be compared to the suspicious and ineffective figure responsible for policies towards Iran during Trump’s era.

 Iran’s regime cannot trust China and India.

-Next week, the United Nations Human Rights Council will hold its important meeting and will address Iran’s situation.
-Iran has remained silent regarding the behavior of the Chinese government towards its Muslims and the behavior of Modi’s government in India towards Indian Muslims.
-Specifically, what the Chinese Communist Party has done with the Uyghurs has been disgraceful and catastrophic, and Iran’s regime has shamefully remained silent about it.
+Next week is the week when the United Nations Human Rights Council will hold its important meeting and address Iran’s situation.
+Iran has remained silent in response to the Chinese government’s behavior towards its Muslims and the Modi government’s behavior towards Indian Muslims.
+Specifically, what the Chinese Communist Party has done to the Uyghurs is disgraceful and catastrophic, and Iran’s regime has shamefully remained silent about it.

-China, with its high influence, has escaped the consequences of its behavior with the Uyghurs at the United Nations Human Rights Council.
-If Iran’s regime thinks that China will be its ally and supporter in international organizations in justifying and controlling the consequences of its actions, it is mistaken.
+China, with its high influence, has escaped the consequences of its behavior towards the Uyghurs in the United Nations Human Rights Council.
+If Iran’s regime thinks that China will be Iran’s supporter and defender in international organizations in justifying and managing the consequences of its actions, it is mistaken.

-The US and its allies condemned Iran at the meeting of the committee known as the Third Committee of the United Nations and prepared for this week’s meeting.
-Even escaping the consequences of recent events at the upcoming meeting will not be the end.
+The US and its allies condemned Iran in the commission known as the Third Committee of the United Nations and prepared for this week’s meeting.
+Even being spared from the consequences of recent events in the upcoming meeting will not be the end.
 China and India will not be loyal supporters.

-Western media and governments have accurately examined and monitored the exact number of innocent children killed in the recent protests in Iran.
-The wave of arrests of Iranian women, a social and public movement that began with the killing of the innocent Mahsa Amini, continues to this day.
-The recent public movement is centered on women’s activities.
-It is rare to find a man who has been more leading and forward than women in recent movements.
+The exact number of innocent children killed in recent protests in Iran is being carefully examined and monitored by Western media and governments.
+The wave of arrests of Iranian women, a social and public movement that began with the killing of the innocent Mahsa Amini and continues to this day, has placed the recent public movement on the axis of women’s activities.
+It is rare to find a man who is more leading and pioneering than women in recent movements.

-Even Westerners turn to Iranian women, especially those who are more public and ordinary and not affiliated with specific governments, to learn about Iran’s situation.
+Even Westerners turn to Iranian women, especially those who are more public and ordinary and not affiliated with specific governments, to stay informed about Iran’s situation.
 Iran’s regime has changed the equations by violating women’s and children’s rights.
-The image reflected by the arrest of female artists, journalists, and social activists naturally leads to public demands in the West for action against Iran’s regime based on rights-seeking, and punishments against Iran will no longer be political but public.
+The image reflected by the arrest of female artists, journalists, and social activists of Iran’s regime naturally leads to public demands in the West for dealing with Iran’s regime based on rightful demands, and punishments against Iran will no longer be political but public.

 In this context, the following articles have been published in Iran Gate: